arcus/education_modules/sql_joins_demystified/sql_joins_demystified.md

 narrator: US English Female
 title: SQL Joins Demystified
 comment: Learn about SQL joins in a non-coding module.
 long_description: Usually, data in a SQL database is organized into multiple interrelated tables.
 This means you will often have to bring data together from two or more tables into a single dataset to answer your research questions.
 This is accomplished using JOIN commands.
-This module explains the type of joins, without going into detail about the SQL code itself.
+This module explains the types of joins, without going into detail about the SQL code itself.
 estimated_time: 1 hour

 @learning_objectives
 After completion of this module, learners will be able to:

-- Explain what "join criteria" are and give an example of what makes "matching" data in two separate tables
+- Explain what "join criteria" are
+- Give an example of what makes "matching" data in two separate tables
 - Describe the various "shapes" of SQL JOIN: inner, left, right, and full